 Photos from New Mexico @ Wyoming on Sep.
 26, 2015

 Utah State vs. Football; photos by Troy Babbitt-USA TODAY Sports

 Wyoming vs. Montana photos by USA TODAY Sports

 2014: Gentry appeared in all 12 games for the Cowboys with three starts.
 He hauled in 32 passed on the season for 435 yards with two touchdowns.
 He averaged 36.2 receiving yards per game and 13.6 yards per catch.
 His longest reception of the season was 44 yards at New Mexico.
 He scored his first career touchdown at Oregon.
 He also hauled in a touchdown against Colorado State.
 Against Air Force he finished the contest with eight receptions for 91 yards.
 At Colorado State he hauled in six passes for a career-high 96 yards.

 2013: As a true freshman, Gentry was No. 3 on the team in catches with 39.
 He had 376 yards and averaged 31 receiving yards per game.
 He posted nine grabs for 79 yards versus Air Force and had a long reception of 31 yards.

 Personal: Born Dec.
 18, 1994, he is the oldest of three children of Robin and Ryan Gentry.
 His dad played football at Western State in Colorado.
 Gentry was also recruited by Air Force, Arizona, Colorado, Colorado State, Utah, Utah State and Washington State.
-He plans to study engineering at UW.
+He is pursuing a degree in kinesiology and health promotion at UW.